al3xandr3/al3xandr3.github.io/_posts/2013-12-01-music-production.md

 Long delay, better when left different than right, for a ping pong effect.

-Best reverbs are convolution, but they can't be fined tuned as much as the algorithmic ones, typically algorithmic one the goal is to best simulate a space.
+Best (most realistic) reverbs are convolution, but they can't be fined tuned as much as the algorithmic ones, typically algorithmic one the goal is to best simulate a space.

 Getting the right sounding reverb often involves a lot of trial and error.

+## Space (depth) in a stereo mix

+Properties that affect Perception of deep in a mix:

+- Volume - the closer the louder
+- High End - long distances loose high end became duller
+- Reverb - the closer the mic the less gets from room, the less reverb
+- Stereo with - low sound on 1 ear is very close, as it gets further start to hear a small delay on the other ear, when very far no separation of left from right.

+The main focal point should be at the center, thus widening a certain track or instrument can give space for another central point.
+For example guitar rhythm on stereo wide  and guitar solo centered.
+The center can then be filled with instruments across all frequencies, typically: low kick, bass, guitar, vocals and high hat

+Important is that left and right are in balance.

+Triangle shape balance strategy: low end is central and the high end can be spread wide.

 ## Synths